 5. Sewing the Quilt

 After everything is in place, you can go ahead and start sewing.
 At this stage, you are almost done creating the T-shirt quilt.
 If you don`t know how to operate a sewing machine, it is recommended you ask for help.
 You can use different colored thread to add a little bit of personality.
 Also, you can use random pieces of material and insert them in between the T-shirt panels.
 This will make for a unique T-shirt quilt.
 However, try not to overdo it.

 In conclusion, making a T-shirt quilt might take you some time.
 However, this also depends on a series of factors, such as skill, size or time.
 If you find yourself staying around the house all day, this might be the perfect idea to pass some time and also get something in return.
-It is possible that you want to offer it as a present, as well.
-Whatever the case, making a T-shirt quilt from nothing will certainly bring you some level of satisfaction and makes for an interesting way to keep yourself busy.
+If you are interested in more T-shirt projects, you can also try your hands at some screen printing.
+Have you ever made a T-shirt quilt?
+Let us know how that went in a comment below!